HaziqSabtu/SpeedCameraPi/Docs/markdown/YourOwn.md

 \tableofcontents{HTML:2}

+# Introduction

+This section will guide you through the process of developing the application.
+It is assumed that you have already set up the development environment.
+If not, please refer to the previous section.
+This section will cover the following topics:

+- **Adding a new Panel** - This section will guide you through the process of adding a new panel to the application.
+- **Custom Event** - This section will guide you through the process of defining, triggering, and handling custom events.
+- **Defining Process Threads** - This section will guide you through the process of defining process threads.
+- **Creating Tasks** - This section will guide you through the process of creating tasks for ThreadPool.

 # Add new Panel

 This chapter will provide description on how to add new panel to the application.
 To add a new Panel to the Application, following steps are required: